 - Disturbs the balance of daily life

 The same activity can be sattvic, rajasic, or tamasic.
-It depends on how and why it is done.
+The nature of an activity depends on how and why it is done.

 The Pendulum of the Mind

-The more we indulge and the more we are attached to our indulgences, the wider and more forceful will the pendulum of our mind swing.
+The more we indulge and the more we are attached to our indulgences, the wider and more forcefully the pendulum of our mind will swing.
 We experience incredible heights of happiness and excitement, but we also experience great sadness, frustration and anger.

 The law of balance states that everything will always balance itself.
-In the winter we have shorter days, in the summer longer.
-Over the period of one year, the hours of night and day are in balance.
+In the winter we have shorter days, in the summer the days are longer.
+Over the course of a year, the hours of night and day are in balance.
 Likewise, the more excitement and happiness we experience at a certain point in time, the more sadness or depression will come our way too.
 This can be in this or another lifetime.

 To make the swing of the pendulum smaller, we must accept less excitement.
-At the bottom of the pendulum, we experience peace.
+At the bottom of the pendulum, between the two extremes, we experience peace.